icinganalysis/icinganalysis.github.io/content/Porter Perkins.md

 from Protection Against Icing: A Comprehensive Overview, Flight Safety Digest, Vol. 16 No. 6/7/8/9, June-September 1997. [flightsafety.org](https://flightsafety.org/fsd/fsd_jun-sep97.pdf)

-He is included on the Smithsonian Air and Space Museum Wall of Honor ([airandspace.si.edu](https://airandspace.si.edu/support/wall-of-honor/mr-porter-j-perkins-bs-aero)).
+He is included on the Smithsonian Institute Air and Space Museum Wall of Honor ([airandspace.si.edu](https://airandspace.si.edu/support/wall-of-honor/mr-porter-j-perkins-bs-aero)).

 Memorials have named him "The Father of Icing" ([findagrave.com](https://www.findagrave.com/memorial/223638554/porter-jewett-perkins)) ([obits.cleveland.com](https://obits.cleveland.com/us/obituaries/cleveland/name/porter-perkins-obituary?id=7948722)).

 ## Publications

 I could find only 19 publications, not the "more than 25" mentioned in the biography above.

+Several publications on instruments have been reviewed previously, and Perkins used, developed, and improved them.

+Other publications are reviewed in the sections below.

 ## [Propellers]({filename}perkins%20propellers.md)